 But I wanted to address a question that I get a lot of on social.
 People ask me if I actually eat any of the food I make cause they think I am too skinny to be a chef.
 The truth is that there is a big difference between nutrition and what nourishes you.

 You see it’s not enough to just buy what you perceive to be healthy ingredients.
-As a consumer you need to know where the food came from and at what cost to the earth.
-In fact the laws of Kashrut prohibits the mistreatment of animals.
+As a consumer, you need to know where the food came from and at what cost to the earth.
+In fact, the laws of Kashrut prohibit the mistreatment of animals.
 They are required to be allowed to roam free.
-And food grown in concentration style farms in fake soil by mistreated workers is also unkosher.
+And food grown in concentration-style farms in fake soil by mistreated workers is also unkosher.